Kalabsh season 2

 Kalabsh 2 (Handcuff) is a 2018 Egyptian TV-Series, a sequel to Kalabsh, which was aired on the previous Ramadan season.
-It was directed by Peter Mimy and written by Baher Dewidar.
+It was directed by Peter Mimi and written by Baher Dewidar.
 It was one of the most recognized shows during Ramadan season.

 A third season was announced to be aired in Ramadan 2019.

 Production

-Director Peter Mimy previously announced the title of the season would be Pasha Masr" (a title was repeatedly given to Slim Al Ansari by deputy officer Zenaty, it means: Pasha of Egypt, but then they stuck with original Kalabsh.
+Director Peter Mimi previously announced the title of the season would be Pasha Masr" (a title was repeatedly given to Slim Al Ansari by deputy officer Zenaty, it means: Pasha of Egypt, but then they stuck with original Kalabsh.
 Maya Zaki (Daughter of actress Rojina) worked in the film as in costumes department.

 The season introduced Haitham Zaki (Son of Ahmed Zaki) as Aref Abu El Ez and Rojina as Leyla El Shimi.

 Overview

 The season revolves more around the patriot personality of officer Slim El Ansari (Amir Karara), and on subjects like Islamic radical groups such as ISIS, Al-Nusra, along with criticism against their ideology.
 The 30-episode series was officially well-received by Egyptian police force.